GenTrack: A New Generation of Multi-Object Tracking: Discussions

 Insights from implementation reveal that GenTrack exhibits performance largely insensitive to parameter settings.
 The source code supports particle generation from both the previous optimal state and prior particles; however, the former is recommended due to the absence of a motion model.
 Using a random motion model for all prior particles may cause divergence from the convergence point, which requires additional post-processing.
 Moreover, post-PSO resampling options are available to better align particles with the distribution modes.
 Global and discard resampling yield comparable results, but when using a small number of particles and discarding low fitness particles, discard thresholds must be chosen carefully to avoid eliminating informative particles.
 Finally, noise bounds are set by the bounding box dimensions per axis, while inter-state motion is bounded by the sum of the diagonals of the two bounding boxes.

 The latency of GenTrack variants is directly influenced by the number of particles, with higher counts resulting in increased latency.
-However, unlike conventional particle-based methods, GenTrack maintains robust performance with a small particle set – 8 particles for GenTrack Basic, and 6 particles for both GenTrack PSO and GenTrack PSO-Social to achieve performance as demonstrated in Tables I-II, Fig. 2 and Fig. 4.
-Computational analysis confirms GenTrack’s suitability for real-time tracking, with CPU-based latencies of 3.67(ms), 6.35 (ms), and 6.74 (ms) for GenTrack Basic, GenTrack PSO, and GenTrack PSO-Social, respectively, in the cow tracking scenario.
+However, unlike conventional particle-based methods, GenTrack maintains robust performance with a small particle set – 8 particles for GenTrack Simple, and 6 particles for both GenTrack Strengthen and GenTrack Super to achieve performance as demonstrated in Tables I-II, Fig. 2 and Fig. 4.
+Computational analysis confirms GenTrack’s suitability for real-time tracking, with CPU-based latencies of 3.67(ms), 6.35 (ms), and 6.74 (ms) for GenTrack Simple, GenTrack Strengthen, and GenTrack Super, respectively, in the cow tracking scenario.
 In the more complex human tracking scenario, latencies rise to 56 (ms), 64 (ms), and 92 (ms), respectively.
-These can be further reduced by deploying the implementation on a GPU.
+These latencies were evaluated without GPU acceleration, and the source code is in scalar styles.
+The latency can be further reduced by vectorizations of the source code, and will be provided in the next version.

 This paper introduced the GenTrack philosophy and its application to visual multi-object tracking, supporting a systematic tracking pipeline.
 Tracking performance can be improved through specific considerations: